amacdougall/alanmacdougall-octopress-blog/source/_posts/2012-03-09-introducing-underscore-dot-as.md

 things that should have gotten easier with each language version have stayed pretty much the same.

-## Actionscript 3.0 is Javascript
+## ActionScript 3.0 is JavaScript

 But Adobe added one more feature with AS3: closures.
 I'll explain these mysterious beasts in detail in a later post, but for now it's enough to say that a closure is a special type of function which contains extra information, beyond the arguments it is given.
 A closure can do things a normal function cannot.
-With the addition of closures, Actionscript 3.0 gained most of the flexibility and power of Javascript&#8212;and if you don't believe that Javascript has flexibility and power, look at what libraries like jQuery are doing under the hood.
-With a little help from static initializers, language hackery, and the ":\*" type annotation, we can achieve in AS3 almost anything we can achieve in Javascript.
+With the addition of closures, ActionScript 3.0 gained most of the flexibility and power of JavaScript&#8212;and if you don't believe that JavaScript has flexibility and power, look at what libraries like jQuery are doing under the hood.
+With a little help from static initializers, language hackery, and the ":\*" type annotation, we can achieve in AS3 almost anything we can achieve in JavaScript.

-Through judicious use of closures, it is possible to create simple constructs of great power, escaping the verbose Java-like syntax of AS3; or, if you prefer, building upon the spartan simplicity of core Javascript.
+Through judicious use of closures, it is possible to create simple constructs of great power, escaping the verbose Java-like syntax of AS3; or, if you prefer, building upon the spartan simplicity of core JavaScript.
 Here are a few examples of idiomatic AS3 code which can be simplified by use of underscore.as.